 Lagos, on the other hand, is much more laid back.
 In terms of nightlife, Lagos is primarily a pub and bar town, while Albufeira has many nightclubs as well, particularly in the nightlife “strip” area.

 The Lagos old town has a more relaxed vibe with many small pubs and restaurants around the central square and the small streets.
 These also get packed with visitors during the summer months, though in a more mellow way compared to Albufeira.

-Lagos some nice restaurants in the Marina area.
+Lagos has some nice restaurants in the Marina area.
 On the other side of town, right on Porto Mos Beach, Antonio’s restaurant is a nice place to eat.
-Vivendo is another elegant a short drive away from town on Meia Praia beach.
+Vivendo is another elegant short drive away from town on Meia Praia beach.